PathToGreat/future-me-react/replit.md

 **Data Schema Highlights:**
 - User profiles are stored at `/users/{userId}`, containing personal information, onboarding status, and current lifestyle metrics.
 - Daily tracking data is stored in a subcollection `/users/{userId}/dailyData/{yyyy-mm-dd}`, capturing daily ratings for sleep, activity, nutrition, and stress.
+- Life zone scores are stored at `/users/{userId}/lifeZones`, containing scores and details for all 6 life categories with automatic recalculation on metric updates.

 ### Development Environment